hds/hegdenu.net/content/posts/understanding-async-await-2.md

 We don't really have a good way to show this on the sequence diagram.

+(this is an observation, not based on any knowledge of what is happening)

-So the diagram for `Pending` looks a lot like the one for `Ready`.
+In the end, the state machine for `Pending` looks a lot like the one for `Ready`.

+What about the sequence diagram?

 ![Sequence diagram for the Pending future.](/img/understanding-async-await-2/pending-sequence_diagram-v1.svg)

+This isn't very enlightening either.

-But why doesn't our program advance?
+Why doesn't our program advance?

 From the sequence diagram above, it's not entirely clear.

 We see that our future returns `Poll::Pending` to our `async main()` function.

 This flow is actually a small lie.

+We need to dig in a bit deeper to understand what is happening.

 #### unwrapping async main()